john-itcsolutions/ChubbaMorris/README.md

 Uses Elastos ELA blockchain+ system.
 ELA token partly as price of transactions, and as general digital currency.
-"Merge mined" with Bitcoin miners.
+"Merge mined" by Bitcoin miners.
 Truly distributed ledger.
 Secure Runtime for the client, and secure Carrier network for the internet.